avatorl/Deneb-Vega-Help/README.md

 Do you need help with Deneb custom visual for Power BI and/or Vega visualization grammar?

-[➡️ Create an issue](https://github.com/avatorl/Deneb-Vega-Help/issues/new) to get assistance from Deneb community expert Andrzej Leszkiewicz*.
+[➡️ Create an issue](https://github.com/avatorl/Deneb-Vega-Help/issues/new) to get assistance from Deneb community expert Andrzej Leszkiewicz.

-_*My assistance here is free of charge.
-However, consider the size of your request.
-If your requirements are significant, consulting may be more appropriate.
-If you're unsure whether your inquiry falls under the umbrella of "free assistance," feel free to ask._

 ## How to Get Your Question Answered Fast?